iflan7744/kind_cluster/README.md

 # Kubernetes Cluster Setup with KIND

-This project provides a set of scripts to easily create and destroy Kubernetes clusters using KIND (Kubernetes IN Docker), which allows for running Kubernetes clusters within Docker containers.
+This project provides a script to easily create and destroy Kubernetes clusters using KIND (Kubernetes IN Docker), which allows for running Kubernetes clusters within Docker containers.
 It's an excellent way to set up isolated Kubernetes environments for development and testing.

 ## Prerequisites